-Notwithstanding the requirement to provide for write-off and/or Conversion in the contractual terms and conditions of a Tier 2 instrument, paragraph 6.3 of Guidance Note 7 provides that banks have the option to elect, on the commencement of the SLAR, to have the existing contractual write-off/Conversion provisions of any Tier 2 instruments issued prior to the implementation of the SLAR replaced with the write-off/Conversion provisions in the legislation and/or regulations which implement(s) the SLAR (see Condition 5.5 (Disapplication of Non-Viability Loss Absorption)).
-Where the Issuer elects to have the Non-Viability Loss Absorption Condition continue to apply to Tier 2 Notes issued subject to such Non-Viability Loss Absorption Condition, rather than subjecting such Tier 2 Notes to the SLAR (on commencement of the legislation and/or regulations which implement(s) the SLAR), such Tier 2 Notes will be subject to such minimum requirements of the Statutory Loss Absorption Regime required to ensure that the Tier 2 Notes continue to qualify as Tier 2 Capital.
+Notwithstanding the requirement to provide for write-off and/or Conversion in the contractual terms and conditions of a Tier 2 instrument, paragraph 6.3 of Guidance Note 6 provides that banks have the option to elect, on the commencement of the SLAR, to have the existing contractual write-off/Conversion provisions of any Tier 2 instruments issued prior to the implementation of the SLAR replaced with the write-off/Conversion provisions in the legislation and/or regulations which implement(s) the SLAR (see Condition 5.5 (Disapplication of Non-Viability Loss Absorption)).
+Where the Issuer elects to have the Non-Viability Loss Absorption Condition, rather than subjecting such Tier 2 Notes to the SLAR (on commencement of the legislation and/or regulations which Tier 2 Notes to the SLAR (see Condition and/or regulations which implement(s) the SLAR (see Condition continue to apply to Tier 2 Notes to the SLAR (on commencement of the legislation and/or regulations which Tier 2 Notes to the SLAR (see Condition and/or regulations which implement(s) the SLAR (see Condition continue to apply to Tier 2 Notes to the SLAR (on commencement of the legislation and/or regulations which implement(s) the SLAR), such Tier 2 Notes may no longer qualify as Tier 2 Capital.